Skip to main content

 Digger: Galactic Treasures Game Cover

-Digger: Galactic Treasures is a single player casual simulation game with a science fiction theme.
+Digger: Galactic Treasures is a single player casual simulation game with mystery and science fiction themes.
 It was developed by RainStyle games and was released on July 18, 2025.
 It received positive reviews from players.

 Digger: Galactic Treasures is a space adventure where you drill into asteroids to uncover rare resources and hidden treasures.
 Explore the galaxy, upgrade your gear, and discover the secrets of the universe!